-Under the prudent person principle the Company's investment decisions are approved and monitored by the Executive Investment Committee (with the support of external consultants), which is authorised to do so by the Risk Committee of the Board of Directors through the relevant terms of reference.
-The Finance and Investment Department is responsible to execute the decisions of the Executive Investment Committee under the supervision of the Chief Investment Officer.
+Under the prudent person principle the Company's investment decisions are approved and monitored by the Executive Investment Committee (with the support of external consultants).
+The Investments Department is responsible to execute the decisions of the Executive Investment Committee under the supervision of the General Manager Corporate Services.